wireapp/wire-server/docs/legacy/reference/spar-braindump.md

 When users are SAML-authenticated with an email address under NameID, that email address is used by wire as an opaque identifier, not to send actual emails.
-In order to *also* assign the user that email address, you can enable the feature flag `validateSAMLemails`.
+In order to *also* assign the user that email address, you can enable the feature flag `validateSAMLEmails`.
 This will trigger the regular email validation flow that is also triggered when the user changes their email themselves.